 Steroid-based drugs like corticosteroids, and medications that increase the rate of skin cell turnover.

-To remove regular blackheads, simply follow these steps:
+To remove regular blackheads naturally, simply follow this skincare routine for blackheads:

-Cleanse.
 To get rid of the dirt, oil and make-up blocking your pores, you’ll want to make cleansing a part of your morning and evening skin care routine.
-Opt for Olay Cleanse Detox & Glow Daily Polish Cleanser, which helps you lift away dirt and caked-in make-up, leaving your skin clean and refreshed, thus decreasing your chances of developing blackheads.
+Opt for our best cleanser for blackheads Olay Cleanse Detox & Glow Daily Polish Cleanser, which helps you lift away dirt and caked-in make-up, leaving your skin clean and refreshed, thus decreasing your chances of developing blackheads.
 For an in-depth look at how to effectively cleanse your skin check out our article on the 3 steps for an effective cleansing routine.

-Exfoliate.
 Exfoliating your skin a few times a week helps remove excess dead skin cells, preventing them from settling into your pores and helps remove existing blackheads.
+Choose products containing salicylic acid (BHA) or glycolic acid (AHA) which are especially effective in exfoliating dead skin cells.

 If you find yourself dealing with a more severe or persistent case of blackheads that you can’t seem to tackle even with Olay’s help, we advise you to see a dermatologist.